dzervoudakes/simple-chat/README.md

 - From the project root, open your terminal and run `docker-compose up`
   - Seed data will be populated in the database automatically
   - The server will be running on `http://localhost:3000`
-  - The default login is `Admin123`/`passworddd`, but you may create your own through the UI as well
+  - There are two test users by default, `Admin123` and `TestUser123` ...
+The password for each is `passworddd`

 The `server/README.md` provides additional information on build scripts and environment variables.